maxeisen/maxeisen/README.md

 I am a Computer Science student at Queen's University with a fascination for all technology.
 I love working with people, and I have a keen interest in, and passion for software and web development.

 ### Overview
-- 🎓 I'm currently in my final year of Computer Science at Queen's University, working as a teaching assistant for CISC 320 (Fundamentals of Software Development)
+- 🎓 I recently graduated from Computer Science at Queen's University, and am still working as a teaching assistant for several CS courses
-- 💼 After I graduate, I'll be starting work as a Software Engineer and Consultant at [Publicis Sapient](https://www.publicissapient.com/)
+- 💼 I'll be starting work full time as a Software Engineer and Consultant at [Publicis Sapient](https://www.publicissapient.com/) in September
-- 🔭 My other main interests are UI/UX design, music (listening and playing), learning new skills, and being active outdoors!
+- 🔭 Aside from software development, some of my interests are UI/UX design, music (listening and recording), being active outdoors, and learning new skills!
-- 🌱 I’m developing using React, Svelte, Spring Boot, Node, and more
+- 🌱 I’m developing using React, Svelte, Node, Python and more
-- 💬 Things you can ask me about include: new tech, food, travel, networking (the people or the computer kind), beta testing, PC building, or anything existential 😳
+- 💬 Things you can ask me about include: new tech, food, travel, networking (the people or the computer kind), beta testing, PC building, or anything else 😳
-- 📫 Reach me by [email](mailto:max.eisen@queensu.ca?subject=Hello%20from%20your%20GitHub%20profile!), [LinkedIn](https://www.linkedin.com/in/maxeisen/), or [Twitter](https://twitter.com/MaxEisen)
+- 📫 Reach me by [email](mailto:max.eisen@queensu.ca?subject=Hello%20from%20your%20GitHub%20profile!), on [LinkedIn](https://www.linkedin.com/in/maxeisen/), or on [Twitter](https://twitter.com/MaxEisen)
 - ⚡ Fun fact: I [reviewed iOS apps](https://www.youtube.com/user/AppStoreReviewers/videos) before iOS was even called iOS!

-### Check out [MaxEisen.me](https://maxeisen.me) for more about me!
+### Check out [MaxEisen.me](https://maxeisen.me) to check out my webdev skills and learn more about me 😎

 <details>
   <summary>Some Stats</summary>